nazhimkalam/reactjs-design-patterns/Readme.md

 1. **Layout Components** - These are the components that are used to layout the application.
 Note that these components needs to be reusable.
 Hence these components should be **developed** in such a way that they can be used in multiple places.

+2. **Container Components** - Components that take care of loading and managing data for their child components.